Comparing Retirement Housing Options: A Guide

 Rent vs. Buying

 Many retirees think that renting is more expensive than owning their own home or condo.
 And, in some cases, they’re right but not always.
 You’ll need to do some calculations.
-These calculations will require you to make some assumptions about how much rent, insurance, and property tax will rise.
+These calculations will require you to make some assumptions about how much rent, insurance and property tax will rise.
 You’ll also be taking a guess at how much maintenance will cost.

 There’s also the emotional aspect to consider.
 Some people just feel safer knowing that they own their home and no one can take it from them.
 Others want more flexibility.
-If they don’t like their neighborhood or neighbors, it’s much easier to pack up and move if you don’t have to sell your house or apartment.
+If they don’t like their neighborhood or neighbors, it’s much easier to pack up and move if you don’t have to sell your house or condo.

 You can’t leave a rental to your kids.
 For some, that’s an important consideration, and for others, it is not so critical.